EddOliver/Covital/README.md

 # Toolchain and Cloudfoundry app:

-Dentro de la consola de IBM creamos una Toolchain cual nos permitiera desplegar una cloudfoundry app dentro de la cloud de ibm y a su vez nos permitiera llevar un control de versiones mediante git.
+Within the IBM console we created a Toolchain which would allow us to deploy a cloudfoundry app within the ibm cloud and in turn would allow us to control versions using git.

 <img src="https://i.ibb.co/FxDDN1Y/image.png" width="1000">

-Todo el desarrollo de la pagina se realizo mediante el framework Reactjs y se actualizaba mediante git en linea de comandos a IBM.
+All the development of the page was carried out using the Reactjs framework and was updated via command line git to IBM.

 <img src="https://i.ibb.co/qJSnQH5/image.png" width="1000">

 # API Gateway:

-Toda la integracion de servicios de la pagina web se realizo a travez de los servicios de API gateway para la peticion de datos de la pagina.
+All the integration of services of the web page was done through the API gateway services for requesting data from the page.

 <img src="https://i.ibb.co/PNYqnWB/image.png" width="1000">

-Cada una de las peticiones de a la api esta asociado a una action programada en NodeJs o Python.La llamada a la API esta protegida mediante una clave X-IBM-Client-Id.
+Each of the api requests is associated with an action programmed in NodeJs or Python.
+The API call is protected by an X-IBM-Client-Id key.

 API Paths:
 <img src="https://i.ibb.co/9b4Lgqv/image.png" width="1000">